 4.B.i.b Aligning Reads from each UMI

 After splitting reads into their cell of origin, reads can be further divided into their molecules of origin using the unique molecular identifier or UMI tag.
 Similar to the barcode, the UMI is sequenced along with the read.
 UMIs are essential to both controlling bias and in identifying the closest element of the transcriptome.
-Previous works (Klein et al., 2015) tend to have very specific recommendations for processing the sequencing.
-For instance Klein et al propose the following steps: (1) align reads with standard software such as Bowtie (Langmead, Trapnell, Pop, & Salzberg, 2009); (2) due to the 3’ bias in the library, exclude reads mapping to 400 base pairs distance from end of transcript; (3) exclude reads that map to 10 or more genes; (4) collect reads with similar UMI tags; (5) identify a minimal set of genes that explain all reads using the hitting set problem; and (6) attempt to find a member of the hitting set that explains all of the reads.
+Previous works (Klein et al., 2015) tend to have very specific recommendations for processing the sequencing such as excluding reads mapping to 400 base pairs distance from end of transcript, or identify a minimal set of genes that explain all reads using the hitting set problem (Klein et al., 2005).

 However, this type of highly deterministic procedure with many thresholds is unlikely to yield good results in all situations.
 Furthermore, the reason for minimizing the set of genes to explain all reads is unclear and could end up missing many valid alignments.
 Therefore, we propose to develop an alternative, probabilistic procedure where each gene is given a probabilistic alignability score that represents how well the collection of reads align to the particular gene.
-The probabilistic score incorporates for each read r that aligns to the gene (1) Pt: How far the read aligns from the end of the transcript, with genes aligning close to the end having a high distribution, modeled as a skewed lognormal distribution; and (2) Pg: How many other genes the read itself aligns to, which is a distribution peaking at 0 with a thin tail such as a Gaussian distribution.

-The probabilistic score is Σ PtPg , the sum of the product of the values for every read that aligns to the gene.
+For each read r, the probabilistic score incorporates (1) Pt: How far the read aligns from the end of the transcript, with genes aligning close to the end having a high distribution, modeled as a skewed lognormal distribution; and (2) Pg: How many other genes the read itself aligns to, which is a distribution peaking at 0 with a thin tail such as a Gaussian distribution.
+A starting probabilistic score could be Σ PtPg , the sum of the product of the values for every read that aligns to the gene.
+This score would need to be optimized as we generate more data.
 The UMI would then be assigned to the gene that explains the set with the highest probability.

 4.B.i.c Quantifying the biological noise in genes